willkilday/YOLO-Class/README.md

 # YOLO-Class
- This is the YOLO python COde
+ This is the YOLO python Code.
+THis code utilizes YOLO model to detect objects from images